Skip to main content

 import { ChatOpenAI } from "@langchain/openai";

-const messageCount = state.messages.length;
+const messageCount = request.messages.length;

 const agent = createAgent({